numpy/numpy/numpy/doc/README.txt

-Very complete documentation is available from the primary developer of SciPy Core for a small fee.
+Very complete documentation is available from the primary developer of NumPy for a small fee.
 After a brief period, that documentation will become freely available.
 See http://www.trelgol.com for details.
-The fee and restriction period is intended to allow people and to encourage companies to easily contribute to the development of SciPy.
+The fee and restriction period is intended to allow people and to encourage companies to easily contribute to the development of NumPy.

 This directory will contain all public documentation that becomes available.